-Between December 2001 and March 2004 the Nichols Partnership redeveloped 9.5 acres into Clayton Lane, Denver’s premier mixed-use development.
+Between December 2001 and March 2004 Tryba Architects partnered with Nichols Partnership to redevelop 9.5 acres into Clayton Lane, Denver’s premier mixed-use development.
 Clayton Lane was the last large parcel to be developed in land-constrained Cherry Creek North.
 The development’s transformation from suburban to an active, vibrant live-work-play neighborhood sets the standard for mixed-use urban infill.

 Restoring the street grid was catalytic to this human-scaled, mixed-use development in Denver’s iconic Cherry Creek North.
 Recessed facades, broad, detailed sidewalks and street furniture invite shoppers and strollers to enjoy Clayton Lane.
 The unifying strength and hallmark of the development is retail, with high visibility spaces throughout every building, anchored by a new private street, Clayton Lane.